Eldrazi Unbound – Deck List, Card Predictions, And Possible Reprints

 Minds Eye

-This is a little higher up on the curve but with other mana-rocks, it can still come down pretty early.
+This is a little higher up on the curve, but it can still come down pretty early with other mana-rocks.
 You won’t always be able to pay the one mana to draw but in my experience, a lot of times you will.
-This helps to make sure no extra mana goes to waste and sorta lets you cash in on the draw spells of other players.
+This helps to ensure no extra mana goes to waste and sorta lets you cash in on the draw spells of other players.

-Lastly, I expect to see some card advantage stapled onto the lands in the mana base as well.
+Lastly, I expect to see some card advantage stapled onto the lands in the mana base.
 Here are some examples:

 Removal And Boardwipes

 You have to have a way to answer opposing threats.
-Especially when a lot of your spells are costly, getting to the late game is very important.
-Here are some options that I think are likely to find their way into the deck.
+Getting to the late game is very important, especially when many of your spells are costly.
+Here are some options I think will likely find their way into the deck.

-These listed above are all very common for precons, so they’ll likely show up.
-Now let’s look at some of the less common stuff that I’m hoping to see.
+These listed above are all very common for precons, so they’ll likely appear.
+Now let’s look at some of the less common stuff I hope to see.

 Titan’s Presence